-Plugboats ELECTRONS is an occasional collection of electric boat news and boating items that we have written about before and are updating, or are going to write about but are waiting for more information / developments – or are just interesting tidbits you might want to be aware of.
-So without further ado, here is ELECTRONS 4, with electric boat and boating news about:
+Plugboats WaVeS is an occasional collection of electric boat news and boating items that we have written about before and are updating, or are going to write about but are waiting for more information / developments – or are just interesting tidbits you might want to be aware of.
+So without further ado, here is WaVeS 4, with electric boat and boating news about:

 - Ingenity / Watershed Innovation / Nautique

 - Korona – 1989 winner of the world’s first solar boat boat race retires

 - Sea Change – the San Francisco hydrogen-powered ferry

 Ingenity’s Super Air Nautique GS22E one of 5 Boat of the Year finalists

 Boating Magazine’s Boat of the Year is the most prestigious award in US recreational boating.
 It celebrates innovation, invention, envelope pushing and category busting.
 The magazine’s Tech Team tests 100 different boats to see how each boat compares with others of the same type, and how a given boat fits into the bigger picture of how boats, and boating, continue to evolve.

 This year the team has selected an all-electric boat – Ingenity’s Super Air Nautique GS22E – as one of five finalists for 2021 Boat of The Year, citing its electric power, great performance, a top-notch build, and luxury.

 The GS22E was first seen publicly in a sneak peek at the Seattle Boat Show in January of 2019 and was formally launched a few months later at the Miami Boat Show.
 It is a powerful (pun intended) demonstration of the work of three companies that fall under the Correct Craft corporate umbrella: Ingenity, Nautique and Watershed Innovation.